justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/documentation/install.md

 ## Configuration

-- Navigate to `Settings > Blackhaven Messenger` to configure plugin options.
+- Navigate to `Messenger -> Settings` to configure plugin options.

+## Shared Hosting Issues

+- As of now, there are no issues.

 ## Support

- or request support on [GitHub Issues](https://github.com/justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/issues).
+Create an issue at [GitHub Issues](https://github.com/justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/issues).